Where We Work

 Cassie Rice is a master’s student studying political science in UNC’s College of Arts & Sciences.
 Working with Candy Newman at IntraHealth, Rice conducted a literature review of sexual harassment in the workplace.
 Over the course of her fellowship, she explored the shifting global response to sexual harassment and the factors that contribute to it, including inequality and sex segregation, structural vulnerabilities in the workplace, and gaslighting and retaliation.

-Anna Williams is a master’s student at the UNC Gillings School of Global Public Health in the Department of Maternal and Child Health, where she focuses on sexual and reproductive health.
+Anna Williams is a master’s student at the UNC Gillings School of Global Public Health in the Department of Maternal and Child Health.
 Williams worked with Schatzi McCarthy to develop a case study using data about contraception use in Burkina Faso.
 Over the course of her fellowship, Williams explored the factors that predetermine or influence women and religious couples in this West African country—where modern contraceptive prevalence is generally low—to continuously use modern contraceptive methods.

 Learn more about the UNC-IntraHealth Summer Fellows Program.